nebulaeandstars/dotfiles-extra/README.md

 ## nebulaeandstars' dotfiles

 This repository contains extra configuration files for programs that I used to use but no longer need, as well as for alternate window managers (i3, bspwm, etc) and games.
-This does include my "core" dotfiles for xorg, the shell, etc. Those can be found at [nebulaeandstars/dotfiles](https://github.com/nebulaeandstars/dotfiles).
+This does not include my "core" dotfiles for xorg, the shell, etc. Those can be found at [nebulaeandstars/dotfiles](https://github.com/nebulaeandstars/dotfiles).
 Some of the configuration files included here (eg. `bash`) require my core dotfiles in order to function properly, so I would recommend either installing that first or being very picky about what to enable.

 ### Disclaimer